 Where: Sarri 40, Athina 105 53

-Each of the twelve apartments here are lovingly designed with different themes.
+For instance, their exposed brick walls, pipes, fixtures and fittings, twelve-foot ceilings, and floor-to-ceiling windows.
 The renovated building injects a new lease of life into an old structure.
 However, it still retains the authentic history and grit of its former purpose.

 Apartments start from €140 per night including breakfast.
 Click here for current rates and availability.